At least 21 people killed after car bomb explodes outside church in the city of Alexandria.

 “Churches in Egypt are heavily guarded, so undoubtedly questions will arise about how a car was parked so close to the church and who was able to detonate it from a distance,” he said.

-The attack in Egypt prompted Pope Benedict XVI in the Vatican to call for Christians to remain strong in the face of intolerance and violence in a New Year’s appeal on Sunday.
+The attack in Egypt prompted Pope Benedict XVI in the Vatican to call for Christians throughout the Middle East to be protected.

 Al-Qaeda’s Iraqi affiliate claimed responsibility for that attack and made new threats against Christians.